New York Red Bulls: Gerhard Struber era (2020–2023)

 With Long returning from injury and made captain following Davis' departure, New York began the 2022 season tying an MLS record set by the 1998 Los Angeles Galaxy, winning their first five league games on the road.
 In addition, Red Bulls went six matches undefeated away in the league and eight in all competitions to start 2022.
 Conversely, the club was winless in their first six home matches in 2022, before an Open Cup victory over Charlotte FC on May 25.

-New York reached the semifinals of the Open Cup in 2022, defeating Hartford Athletic, DC and New York City en route before crashing out with a 5-1 loss to Orlando City.
+The Charlotte win sparked a solid cup run that season, as New York reached the semifinals, defeating Hartford Athletic, D.C.
+United, Charlotte FC, and New York City before crashing out with a 5–1 loss to Orlando City.

-Former VFB Stuttgart, Schalke 04, and Red Bull Global director Jochen Schneider replaced Thelwell as Head of Sport on June 11.
-His first major hire was to bring over Sebastian Hausl from Salzburg as the club's Head of Scouting.
+Former VfB Stuttgart, Schalke 04, and Red Bull Global director Jochen Schneider replaced Thelwell as Head of Sport on June 11.
+His first major hire was to bring over Sebastian Häusl from Salzburg as the club's Head of Scouting.

 New York qualified for the MLS Cup Playoffs for a 13th-consecutive season, equalling a league record set by Seattle and, with Seattle missing the playoffs in 2022, giving the Red Bulls the active league record.
-The New York Red Bulls lost, 1-2, against FC Cincinnati in the first round of the playoffs.
+New York lost to FC Cincinnati in the first round of the playoffs.

-New York followed with another active offseason, signing ex-Philadelphia Union striker Corey Burke in December 2022.
+The club followed with a less active offseason, signing ex-Philadelphia Union striker Cory Burke in December 2022.
 They also announced the homegrown signings of defenders Curtis Ofori, Peter Stroud and Jayden Reid.
 The club also confirmed 2022 loan signing Elias Manoel on a permanent transfer.

+Long's departure via free agency was announced on January 3, 2023.
+Long Island-born center back Sean Nealis was named captain, the first New York-born player to wear the armband.

-The Red Bulls spent a reported $5.3 million to sign forward Dante Vanzeir from Belgian side Royale Union Saint-Gilloise as a designated player.
+The Red Bulls spent a reported $5.3 million to sign forward Dante Vanzeir from Belgian side Union SG as a designated player.
 The fee could potentially rise with add-ons to break the club record spend.
-To make room, the club offloaded Klimala to Hapoel Be'er Sheva F.C..
+To make room, the club offloaded Klimala to Hapoel Be'er Sheva.

-Captain Aaron Long's departure via free agency was announced on January 3, 2023.